-Conditions can be added to your premises licence either voluntarily by way of your operating schedule, or by negotiation or applied at the hearing.
+Conditions can be added to your premises licence either voluntarily by way of your operating schedule when submitting a new application or full variation, or by negotiation or applied at the licensing sub-committee hearing.

 Once on the licence conditions can only be removed by seeking a variation to the licence so if they are applied at the time of the grant you should consider whether they are so onerous as to require an appeal to be made to remove them.